microprediction/timemachines/README.md

 # [Quick start](https://github.com/microprediction/timemachines/tree/main/examples/basic_usage)

 This package is just a collection of "skater" functions.
-"Skater" is a nmemonic for the arguments.
+"Skater" is a nmemonic for the arguments, although you might need only 1 or 2.

 The script [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) illustrates the usage pattern.
 Like so: